CodeYourFuture/CYF-Cloud-Module/content/cloud/weeks/3/prep/index.md

 ### Go over the Docker 101 tutorial

 https://www.docker.com/101-tutorial/ is a interesting tutorial from the official website to get yourself familiar with Docker.
-Go through it (note that the whole tutorial runs on a Docker container locally)
+Go through it.
+Note that the whole tutorial runs on a Docker container locally - don't stop at installing Docker and running the container!